davidgoy/reflect/README.md

    └─ (document root)/
    ```

 3. On your web browser, navigate to the URL of your Reflect site (e.g. `https://example.com`) to begin the setup process.
-Reflect will need some basic information in order to connect to and fetch data from your WordPress site.
-Enter all required information, then make sure you save the settings.
+   **Don't forget to save the settings!**

 4. Navigate to the URL of your Reflect site again.
 This time, you should see content from your WordPress site mirrored onto your Reflect site.